Hosted by the Malcolm Wiener Center for Social Policy, Harvard Kennedy School

 8:30-9:00 | Coffee and registration |

-9:00-10:00 | Innovation, Business Dynamism and Growth: What policies can foster innovation and creativity in the 21st century?
+9:00-10:00 | What policies can foster innovation and creativity in the 21st century?
 Ufuk Akcigit (Chicago), Barbara Biasi (Yale), Petra Moser (NYU) |

-10:00-11:00 | Inflation and Macro-Stability: Do we need a new framework?
+10:00-11:00 | Inflation and macro-stability: Do we need a new framework?
 Atif Mian (Princeton), Anat Admati (Stanford), Gauti Eggertson (Brown), Wendy Carlin (UCL) |

-11:00-11:15 | Coffee Break |
+11:00-11:15 | Break |

-11:15-12:15 | Globalization with Nuance: Hyper-globalization is dead.
+11:15-12:15 | Hyper-globalization is dead.
 What will replace it?
 Jayati Ghosh (UMass), Henry Farrell (Johns Hopkins), and Michael Clemens (CGD), moderated by Dani Rodrik (Harvard) |

 12:15-1:30 | Lunch (on your own) |

-1:30-2:30 | The Composition of the Economics Discipline: Who becomes an economist, and is it a good thing?
-Zachary Bleemer (Yale), Anna Stansbury (Sloan) |
+1:30-2:30 | The composition of the economics discipline: Who becomes an economist, and is it a good thing?
+Zach Bleemer (Yale), Anna Stansbury (Sloan), Suresh Naidu (Columbia) |

-2:30-2:45 | Coffee Break |
+2:30-2:45 | Break |

 Blue-sky Panels

-2:45-3:45 | Does Philanthropy Have a Role in the Evolution of Academic Economics?
+2:45-3:45 | Does philanthropy have a role in the evolution of academic economics?
 William Janeway (Cambridge, Princeton, and Warburg Pincus), Brian Kettenring (Hewlett), Shayna Strom (Equitable Growth) |

-3:45-4:45 | Evidence and Institutional Redesign Eva Vivalt (U Toronto), Max Kasy (Harvard), Arin Dube (UMass Amherst) |
+3:45-4:45 | Evidence and institutional redesign: How does (or how should) empirical evidence be mapped to policy?
+Eva Vivalt (U Toronto), Maximilian Kasy (Harvard), Arin Dube (UMass Amherst) |

 4:45-5:30 | Closing discussion and next steps |